 National Weather Service Wilmington NC

-dry high pressure will move overhead tonight before pushing
+morning...followed by dry high pressure today.
+This high will move

 Near term /through tonight/...